vilmosz/co3326/README.md

 ## Setup

-* Download the skeleton project by clicking the __Download ZIP__ button above.
-* Extract the ZIP file and you will have a __co3326-master__ folder; navigate to this folder using a command-line prompt.
+* Extract the provided ZIP file and you will have a __co3326__ folder, which will be referred to as your _project folder_; navigate to it using a command-line prompt.
 * Double-check that you have the following folder structure:

 ```
-    /co3326-master/
+    /co3326/
         |-- README.md
         |-- pom.xml
         |-- test.txt